d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

                  time.time() - start))
 ```

-We initialize the model parameters on the device indicated by `ctx`, this time using Xavier.
-The loss function and the training algorithm still use the cross-entropy loss function and mini-batch stochastic gradient descent.
+We initialize the model parameters on the device indicated by `ctx`,
+this time using the Xavier initializer.
+The loss function and the training algorithm
+still use the cross-entropy loss function
+and mini-batch stochastic gradient descent.

 ```{.python .input}
 lr, num_epochs = 0.9, 5